REDi-school-ff22-Data-cycle/twitter-sentiment-analysis/README.md

 **Phase 2: Productionize:**

-- Select a model for prediction Logistic Regression
+- Select a model for prediction Logistic Regression, oversampled data.
 - Deploy the model in FastAPI (run the model locally)
 - Run the app in Heroku (28.11.22, end of the free version).